CSVADW21/suriya/Final Project/readme.md

 Have better understanding of isometric cameras and now able to draw cubes in a XY plane.
 <img src="./progress/Isometric Paint Tool - OpenProcessing — Mozilla Firefox 05-03-2021 06_02_29 PM.png" width=49%> <img src="./progress/Isometric Paint Tool - OpenProcessing — Mozilla Firefox 05-03-2021 08_34_08 PM.png" width=49%>

-### Update3: Got the correct isometric projections correct
+### Update3: Got the correct isometric projections
 Got the correct isometric projections and it is starting to look more like a 3D Tetris.
 Now working on interacting with the isometric cube and providing with interactivity tools - keyboard and mouse
 <img src="./progress/Isometric Paint Tool - OpenProcessing — Mozilla Firefox 06-03-2021 09_36_07 PM.png">